Execution by elephant

-Execution by elephant was a method of capital punishment in South and Southeast Asia, particularly in India, where Asian elephants were used to crush, dismember or torture captives in public executions.
+Execution by elephant, or Gunga Rao, was a method of capital punishment in South and Southeast Asia, particularly in India, where Asian elephants were used to crush, dismember, or torture captives during public executions.
 The animals were trained to kill victims immediately or to torture them slowly over a prolonged period.
 Most commonly employed by royalty, the elephants were used to signify both the ruler's power of life and death over his subjects and his ability to control wild animals.

 The sight of elephants executing captives was recorded in contemporary journals and accounts of life in Asia by European travellers.
 The practice was eventually suppressed by the European colonial powers that colonised the region in the 18th and 19th centuries.
-While primarily confined to Asia, the practice was occasionally used by Western and African powers, such as Ancient Rome and Carthage, particularly to deal with mutinous soldiers.
+While primarily confined to Asia, the practice was occasionally used by European and African powers, such as ancient Rome and ancient Carthage, particularly to deal with mutinous soldiers.

 Cultural aspects

 Historically, the elephants were under the constant control of a driver or mahout, thus enabling a ruler to grant a last-minute reprieve and display merciful qualities.
 Several such exercises of mercy are recorded in various Asian kingdoms.
 The kings of Siam trained their elephants to roll the convicted person "about the ground rather slowly so that he is not badly hurt".
 The Mughal Emperor Akbar is said to have "used this technique to chastise 'rebels' and then in the end the prisoners, presumably much chastened, were given their lives".
 On one occasion, Akbar was recorded to have had a man thrown to the elephants to suffer five days of such treatment before pardoning him.
 Elephants were occasionally used in trial by ordeal in which the condemned prisoner was released if he managed to fend off the elephant.

 The use of elephants in such fashion went beyond the common royal power to dispense life and death.
 Elephants have long been used as symbols of royal authority (and still are in some places, such as Thailand, where white elephants are held in reverence).
 Their use as instruments of state power sent the message that the ruler was able to preside over very powerful creatures who were under total command.
 The ruler was thus seen as maintaining a moral and spiritual domination over wild beasts, adding to their authority and mystique among subjects.